 The COVID-19 pandemic has affected almost every aspect of our world, from our personal lives, to the jobs of millions – even health care.
 The pandemic did not change our need to go to the doctor, especially for people with chronic conditions like psoriatic disease.
 Telehealth services have been one way to ensure continuity of care, allowing patients to access health care right from their homes.

-As lawmakers consider policies to maintain expanded access to telehealth post-pandemic, the National Psoriasis Foundation (NPF) is listening to your experiences with telehealth to make sure our community is heard.
+As lawmakers consider policies to maintain expanded access to telehealth post-pandemic, the National Psoriasis Foundation (NPF) will continue to ensure the patient voice is front and center.

 Expanded Telehealth During COVID-19

 While telehealth services have been available in a limited way to some for the past few years, access is often restricted by requirements patients have to follow.
 Take Medicare for example.
 For a telehealth appointment, a Medicare beneficiary would have to travel to an approved medical facility (known as an originating site) and use a specific teleconferencing system to access their provider.
 There were also strict guidelines limiting what types of health care providers could be accessed using telehealth services.